arduino/toolchain-avr/Readme.md

 - automake
 - autoconf
 - gcc-g++
-- texinfo (must be at version 4.13-4 since 5+ won't work)
+- texinfo (must be at version 4.13 since 5+ won't work)
-- libusb1.0 and libusb1.0-devel
+- libncurses-devel

 A note on texinfo: due to dependencies, each time you update/modify your cygwin installation (for example: you install an additional package), texinfo will be upgraded to version 5+, while you need version 4+!
 Easy solution: as soon as you've installed the additional package, re-run cygwin setup, search texinfo, triple click on "Keep" until you read version 4, then click next.